cbm360/d3_tree_resume/README.md

 Creating the data
 -----------------
-You need a hierarchical JSON data file.
+You need a hierarchical JSON data file like the following.
+Additional child tiers can be added as desired.

 Format:
 ```